Introduction to Evaluating Business Investments

 Expenditures made for long-term assets are referred to as capital expenditures and are recorded as assets on the balance sheet.
 During the years that these assets (other than land) are used, their costs are systematically moved from the balance sheet to the income statement through Depreciation Expense.

-Note: Our 29-page Managerial & Cost Accounting Insights PDF is designed to deepen your understanding of topics such as product costing, overhead cost allocations, estimating cost behavior, costs for decision making, and more.
+Note: Our Guide to Managerial & Cost Accounting is designed to deepen your understanding of topics such as product costing, overhead cost allocations, estimating cost behavior, costs for decision making, and more.
 It is only available when you join AccountingCoach PRO.

 Limitations such as time, money, and logistics frequently prevent a company from moving forward with too many major expenditure projects at the same time.
 Instead, a company will often rank its projects by priority and profitability.
 By using a process called capital budgeting, the company decides which capital expenditure projects will be undertaken and when.